postmeback/solana-env-setup/windows_setup.md

 When we did `anchor init` it create a basic Solana program for us.
 What we want to do now is:

-1. Compile our program.
+1. Run **anchor build** which will compile our program.
 2. Spin up `solana-test-validator` and deploy the program to our **local** Solana network w/ our wallet.
 This is kinda like deploying our local server w/ new code.
+Open up a separate terminal and take it to root by using **cd ~** command.
+Unless it may fail, you will get lock in the eternal rotating circle.
+3. Run **anchor deploy**, to deploy the program.
-3. Actually call functions on our deployed program.
+4. Actually call functions on our deployed program.
 This is kinda like hitting a specific route on our server to test that it's working.

 Anchor is awesome.
 It lets us do this all in one step by running: